Flip a Coin

 Beyond its mathematical properties, coin flipping serves a fascinating psychological function in human decision-making.
 The act of flipping a coin often reveals our true preferences, not through the result itself, but through our emotional reaction to that result.
 Many people discover what they actually want while the coin is still in the air, hoping for a specific outcome and thus clarifying their subconscious desires.

 This phenomenon, sometimes called the "coin flip test," leverages the moment of suspense to access our intuitive preferences.
 Psychologists have studied this effect extensively, finding that the anticipation phase of a coin flip activates different neural pathways than conscious deliberation.
-This makes coin flipping not just a randomization tool, but also a method of self-discovery and decision clarification.
+This makes coin flipping more than a randomization tool, but also a method of self-discovery and decision clarification.

 The psychological impact of coin flipping extends to group dynamics as well.
 When used to resolve disputes or make group decisions, coin flips provide a socially acceptable way to reach conclusions without assigning blame or creating winners and losers.
 The randomness removes personal responsibility for outcomes, making it easier for all parties to accept results gracefully.